Skip to content

 The maximum number of specification files to cache.

-This parameter could be also configured by setting DQO_CACHE_YAML_FILES_LIMIT environment variable.
+This parameter can also be configured by setting the DQO_CACHE_YAML_FILES_LIMIT environment variable.

 --dqo.cli.terminal.width